OWASP/www-board-candidates/2025/aruneesh_salhotra.md

       Open Source Congress – Belgium, September 2025
     </h3>
     <p style="font-size: 1.05em; line-height: 1.8; color: #34495e; margin: 0;">
-      I attended the <a href="https://www.opensourcecongress.org/event/fb27ccee-0093-45b2-b465-179e4d5dea1e/open-source-congress-2025" target="_blank" style="color: #667eea; text-decoration: none; font-weight: 500;"><strong>Open Source Congress in Belgium</strong></a>, now in its third year and hosted by the Eclipse Foundation in collaboration with OSS foundations.
+      I participated in the <a href="https://www.opensourcecongress.org/event/fb27ccee-0093-45b2-b465-179e4d5dea1e/open-source-congress-2025" target="_blank" style="color: #667eea; text-decoration: none; font-weight: 500;"><strong>Open Source Congress in Belgium</strong></a>, now in its third year and hosted by the Eclipse Foundation in collaboration with OSS foundations.
 This intimate, facilitated forum brings together leadership from code-producing open source software foundations to foster global dialogue, collaboration, and strategic development of the open source ecosystem.
 I also participated in the <strong>Open Source Stakeholder Day</strong>—a first-time OSC-adjacent event where foundation leadership joined with industry and public policy leaders to continue dialogue on the most pressing concerns and opportunities for our ecosystem.
     </p>
   </div>